Carers Queensland is the peak body representing unpaid family and community carers in Queensland.

 We encourage your personal growth and empowerment and we work with you to improve your quality of life.

-You can find our archive of annual reports and other corporate document via our Publications page.
+You can find our archive of annual reports and other corporate documents via our Publications page.

 Our History – a timeline